Global19-atlassian-net/iODKbook2/NPB/source/NPB_reaction_diffusion.rst

 If we want to take into account the spatial spread of population (or chemical products), we can formulate the following method:

+.. admonition:: Recipe

-**One has to add the Laplace operator to evolution equations**
+   One has to add the Laplace operator to evolution equations

 If spread is in 2-dimensional region, we should add the term:

 .. math:: +  D \left[ \frac{\partial^2 }{\partial  x^2}  + \frac{\partial^2 }{\partial y^2} \right] c(x, y, t)

-Solution of the 2-dimensional diffusion equation is the Gaussian function on the form
+Solution of the 2-dimensional diffusion equation is the Gaussian function on the form:

 .. math:: c(x, y, t) = [4\pi Dt]^{-2/2} \; \exp\left[-\frac{x^2+y^2}{4Dt}\right] =\frac{1}{4\pi Dt}  \; \exp\left[-\frac{x^2+y^2}{4Dt}\right]